 Windows 10 may be the most widely used operating system globally, but that doesn’t mean that Microsoft OS is perfect!
-Like any other OS, Windows 10 has its fair share of minor and significant issues that can disrupt the user experience.
+Like any other OS, Windows 10 has its fair share of minor and significant issues like Windows 10 reset getting stuck and that can disrupt the user experience.
 Amongst a host of issues, the most common one is when Windows 10 is stuck on welcome screen.

 The welcome screen is the first visual greeting that meets our eyes when we boot our computers.
 If a PC gets stuck on this black screen, you may not gain access to your desktop.
 There might be several reasons why this Windows 10 screen might be stuck on the loading screen.